 After being assembled live in front of an audience during the winter holidays of 2026, come and admire the LEGO replica of the Grand Palais — completely built with LEGO bricks — free of charge!
 [Read more]

-Night of Museums 2026 at the Grand Palais: Free, after-hours tour of the Matisse exhibition
+Night of Museums 2026 at the Grand Palais: Free, Evening Access to the Matisse Exhibition in Paris

-For the 2026 Night of Museums, the Grand Palais invites us to explore one of its major current exhibitions during a captivating nighttime cultural stroll, scheduled for May 23, 2026.
+For the 2026 Museum Night, the Grand Palais invites us to explore one of its major current exhibitions during an exclusive evening event, set to take place on May 23, 2026.
 [Read more]

 Paris Photo 2026: Dates for the Next Edition of the Art Fair at the Grand Palais